XeroAPI/xero-python/xero_python/project/docs/ProjectApi.md

 contact_id = 'contact_id_example' # str | Finds all time entries for this contact identifier. (optional)
 page = 1 # int | Set to 1 by default.
 The requested number of the page in paged response - Must be a number greater than 0. (optional) page_size = 10 # int | Optional, it is set to 50 by default.
 The number of items to return per page in a paged response - Must be a number between 1 and 500. (optional) states = ['states_example'] # list[str] | Comma-separated list of states to find.
-Will find all time entries that are in the status of whatever’s specified. (optional) is_chargeable = True # bool | Finds all time entries which relate to tasks with the charge type `TIME` or `FIXED`. (optional) date_after_utc = '2013-10-20T19:20:30+01:00' # datetime | ISO 8601 UTC date.
+Will find all time entries that are in the status of whatever is specified. (optional) is_chargeable = True # bool | Finds all time entries which relate to tasks with the charge type `TIME` or `FIXED`. (optional) date_after_utc = '2013-10-20T19:20:30+01:00' # datetime | ISO 8601 UTC date.
 Finds all time entries on or after this date filtered on the `dateUtc` field. (optional) date_before_utc = '2013-10-20T19:20:30+01:00' # datetime | ISO 8601 UTC date.
 Finds all time entries on or before this date filtered on the `dateUtc` field. (optional)
 try:
-    # Allows you to retrieve the time entries associated with a specific project
+    # Retrieves all time entries associated with a specific project
     api_response = api_instance.get_time_entries(xero_tenant_id, project_id, user_id=user_id, task_id=task_id, invoice_id=invoice_id, contact_id=contact_id, page=page, page_size=page_size, states=states, is_chargeable=is_chargeable, date_after_utc=date_after_utc, date_before_utc=date_before_utc)
     pprint(api_response)
 except ApiException as e: